luan-dev/mobile-device-keyboard/README.md

 You can access these commands if you type `help` at the main menu.

 ### Training
 `train` will let you type in a string and it will build up the dictionary.
-I added
+I added a filter so that it doesn't show a bunch of clutter.
+You can change the filter by changing the `THRESHOLD` value in the `Node.java` file.
+By default the value is 3 since most phones only show three suggestions.
+You can quit anytime by entering an empty string.

 ### Guessing
-`guess` will return the list of strings that thinks is best for you
+`guess` will return the list of strings that thinks is best for you.
+You can quit this by entering an empty string.

 ### Loading
 'load' will display all the files you can load.
-Put these in the same directory as the AutocompleteProvider.class file
+Put these in the same directory as the AutocompleteProvider.class file.

 ### Testing
 'test' will load a file named test.txt.
-This has been provided, but it needs to be in the same directory as the AutocompleteProvider.class file
+This has been provided, but it needs to be in the same directory as the AutocompleteProvider.class file.

 ### Quitting
 `quit` will quit the program